dragonraij/100daysofcode/jquery/04WeatherForecast/readme.txt

-Bonsai
+Forecast
 =========

-Bonsai is a webpage which allows users to create original memes by selecting image and text for it.
-It makes use of jquery functions keyup() val() attr() text()
+Forecast is a weather forecasting application when a day is clicked it shows the detailed hourly weather for that day

-Created by Raj Prasad 1 August, 2016
+Created by Raj Prasad 4 August, 2016
 As part of the 100 day coding challenge

          _           _                       _